athomasq/athomasq.github.io/navigation/story.md

 **School.**
 &nbsp; &nbsp; I graduated from high school as valedictorian and head boy.
 I was on my school’s debate, quiz, math, soccer, track and basketball teams (captaining the first four), and won intramural and interscholastic (state, regional) competitions with all of them; I also edited the school magazine.
 I did these for fun: extracurriculars don't count towards college admissions in India.
-&nbsp; &nbsp; I was accepted, via competitive exam, into India's top medical school AIIMS, as well as India's top engineering school IIT Bombay (<0.2% admit rates at each; non-overlapping exams!).
+&nbsp; &nbsp; I was accepted, via competitive exam, into India's top medical school AIIMS, as well as India's top engineering school IIT Bombay (<0.2% admit rates at each; very dissimilar exams!).
 I chose to join the latter.

 **IIT.**
 &nbsp; &nbsp; I graduated from IIT Bombay with a B.Tech. in Engineering Physics.
 While at IIT-B, I was elected Institute General Secretary (GSHA -- the highest post in student government) with a record number of votes, and served as sole student rep on IIT-B's Senate.
 I captained IIT-B's quiz, debate and literary teams, and won many intercollegiate and national competitions.
 I was also very active in competitive intramurals, and won a bunch of awards including the institute's "Roll of Honour".